Barbossa: Why thank ye, Jack.This is where a human character and an animal companion share a name for some reason. This can work one of two ways:

 - Three YouTubers, Melisa (GirlOnDuty), Kevin (zXNoRegretzzXz), and Jamie (Utorak 007) did a Minecraft series called Let's Play Survival Island.
 Their friend Crowley (irishCROWLEYz) couldn't join them, so Mel tamed a wolf and named it after him.

 - ''Not Always Right has one here.
 Good antidote to telemarketers.

 - On Total Drama Island, Harold adopts a snail and names it Leshawna Jr., after his love interest.
 It's supposed to be a compliment, though Leshawna probably wouldn't take it that way herself.

-- In an episode of The Marvelous Misadventures of Flapjack, Flapjack adopts a rat and calls it "K'nuckles the second."
+- In the episode "K'nuckles Is A Filthy Rat" of The Marvelous Misadventures of Flapjack, Flapjack adopts a rat and calls it "K'nuckles II".

 - Katy Perry named her cat Kitty Purry.

 - John Barrowman, who played Captain Jack Harkness on Doctor Who and Torchwood, has a Jack Russell called Captain Jack.